FIREwithPurpose/FIREwithPurpose/_pages/about.md

 ---
 permalink: /about
 layout: page
-title:
+title: About

 ---

-IT guy on the path to FI
+I am just an IT guy on the path to FI